georgiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Enforcement State Case Registry Form

-Local Superior Courts, including Cobb and DeKalb County courts, provide some of these forms or complete form packets online, as well as detailed instructions for completing and filing the forms.
+Local Superior Courts, including Cobb and DeKalb County courts, generally provide some of these forms or complete form packets online, and detailed instructions for completing and filing the forms.
 Up-to-date divorce forms and packets are also obtainable from the county Family Law Information Centers (FLIC) and the Clerk of Court’s office.
-A divorce packet includes all forms required for a case and is commonly used by persons who want to file divorces themselves.
+A divorce packet includes all forms required for a case and is commonly used by persons who want to file for divorce themselves.

-Once an uncontested divorce is finalized, the records are open to the public at the Clerks of Superior Court offices and sometimes, online, unless sealed by the court.
-Divorce records may be sealed upon showing of a justifiable reason or good cause that continual public exposure of a record will cause injury to one or both parties of a case.
+Once an uncontested divorce is finalized, the records are open to the public at the Clerk of Superior Court offices and sometimes online unless sealed by the court.
+Divorce records may be sealed upon showing a justifiable reason or good cause that continual public exposure of a record will cause injury to one or both parties of a case.

 • The name of the person involved in the record, unless said person is a juvenile

 In line with Georgia’s law authorizing public access to divorce decrees, requests for plain or certified paper copies may be directed to the Clerk of Superior Court in the county where the divorce case was heard.
-Divorce records are maintained by the Clerk Offices and are accessible through mail and walk-in services.
-There is no uniform request form provided at the state level to make these requests.
-Rather, a copy request form may be found on a county court’s website, along with a fee schedule, addresses, and contact information for requests.
-Alternatively, when this form is not available, records may be requested in writing with a case number and substantial description of the record (names of parties, the title of the record, type of copy).
-Interested persons may, as well, contact the appropriate Clerk’s Office for request procedures.
+The Clerk's Offices maintain divorce records, which are accessible through mail and walk-in services.
+No uniform request form is provided at the state level to make these requests.
+Instead, a copy of the request form may be found on a county court’s website, along with a fee schedule, addresses, and request contact information.
+Alternatively, when this form is unavailable, records may be requested in writing with a case number and a substantial description of the record (names of parties, the title of the record, type of copy).
+Interested persons may also contact the appropriate Clerk’s Office for request procedures.
 It should be noted that fees and payment methods vary by county.

 How Do I Get a Georgia Divorce Decree Online?

 Some Georgia Superior Courts have individual databases offering remote public access to divorce decrees.
 When online access is available, members of the public may search for records with a case number or name (last, first, middle) to obtain or print results.
-Personal information including names, addresses, dates of birth, gender, and more, as well as the status of a case, are also accessible.
+Personal information, including names, addresses, dates of birth, gender, and more, and the status of a case, is also accessible.

 disclaimer